-This traditional village is located on a wind-protected terrace with above average sunshine hours and incredible views out to the Bernese Alps (particularly the peaks of the Eiger, Mönch and Jungfrau).
+If you’re looking for the most picturesque ski resorts, we recommend Wengen.
+This traditional village is located on a wind-protected terrace with above average sunshine hours.
+Enjoy incredible views of the Bernese Alps, particularly the peaks of the Eiger, Mönch and Jungfrau.
 From here you can easily access the family-friendly slopes of Kleine Scheidegg-Männlichen, as well as the World Cup runs on Lauberhorn.
-Wengen is absolutely car-free and can only be reached by the mountain railway.
-This line also calls in at Grindelwald – another chocolate-box resort.
+Wengen is car-free and is only reached by the mountain railway.
+The line also calls at Grindelwald, another of our favourite chocolate-box ski resorts.

-Set in the heart of the Bernese Oberland, the attractive Swiss village of Gstaad defines a chocolate-box ski resort.
-The car-free village is peppered with picturesque chalets and hotels full of charm.
-Gstaad also has a vast array of stylish shops and gourmet restaurants; perfect for those looking for off-the-mountain activities.
-The ski area is as pristine and blissful as the resort itself; with modern chairlifts and 200km of tree-lined slopes for its residents to cruise around on.
-One stand-out feature of the village is the legendary Gstaad Palace, an almost fairytale-like castle.
+Set in the heart of the Bernese Oberland, the attractive Swiss village of Gstaad defines chocolate-box ski resorts.
+The village is car-free and made up of beautifully-designed chalets and opulent hotels.
+Gstaad has a selection of stylish shops and gourmet restaurants; perfect for those looking for off-the-mountain activities.
+The ski area is as pristine as the resort; with modern chairlifts and 200 kilometres of tree-lined slopes.
+A stand-out feature of the village is the renowned and castle-like Gstaad Palace.